frozenproof/potum-on-cloud/readme.md

 # Codes
 Made manually, I would have scrapped if it wasn't illegal.
+# Code warning
+Compile flag for dockerfile for render will probably break your build if you are not careful, so remove it, it is only used in deployment on render.com.

 # Datbase
 Scrapped from Coryn, delays of 9 seconds per website load to avoid DDOS.